 Who do we impact?

-Most neighbors visit at least monthly for a full shopping experience that includes chicken, meats, eggs, dairy products, household supplies and personal care items.
+Most neighbors visit at least monthly for a full shopping experience that includes chicken, meats, eggs, fresh produce, dairy products, household supplies and personal care items.
 Many count on us weekly to acquire enough food to feed their families.
 All of our clients have access to fresh fruits, vegetables and bread each day we are open.
+In October 2021, we shifted to a hybrid method of distribution.
+Neighbors can visit us weekly for either a curbside distribution or for appointment-based in-person shopping.

 What is our impact?